Email: [email protected]

 Creativity, Economic Sociology, Fashion, Luxury, Market Dynamics, Mobility, Social Networks, Status, Style, Uncertainty, Watchmaking

 Power & Politics, Organizational Sociology, Social Networking Strategies

 Household Goods & Textiles, Leisure, Entertainment & Hotels, Retailing

 Frédéric received his PhD in Sociology from Columbia University in the City of New York.
 He also holds an MPhil in Social and Political Sciences from the University of Cambridge (Trinity College) in the United Kingdom, an MSc in Management from Sciences Po Paris, and is a former fellow of the École Normale Supérieure de Cachan in France.
 He has recently been accredited to supervise research in management at Dauphine University in Paris.
 Prior to joining INSEAD as a full-time tenure-track faculty, he spent two years there as a post-doctoral research and teaching fellow position at the school for a period of two years.
 He has received several prestigious awards such as the Academy of Management OB Division’s 2012 Best Paper Award.

-At INSEAD, Frédéric teaches Organizational Behavior II: Leading Organizations (OB2), Power & Politics (P&P) and Organisational Behaviour II: Leading Organisations (OB2) in the INSEAD MBA program.
+At INSEAD, Frédéric teaches Organizational Behavior II: Leading Organizations (OB2), Power & Politics (P&P), and Value Creation in Luxury & Fashion (VCL&F) in the MBA program.
 The goal of OB2 is to help students understand and leverage the social dynamics that occur in organizations.
 The aim of P&P is to help students develop a conceptual framework to understand power, and gain defensive and offensive political skills.
 In VCL&F Frédéric offers a broad overview of luxury and fashion to help students conduct successful careers in these sectors.
 He also teaches Organizational Sociology and Advanced Topics in OB/OT in the PhD program.
 He has written various cases on the luxury and fashion industries (LVMH, Raf Simons at Dior, WGSN...)